MaSteinberg/aggregate/docs/rdf-template-development.md

 This file is responsible for defining RDF statements on the row level of the exportable dataset.
 The template is rendered exactly once for each submission included in the export.
 The model provides access to metadata about the current row.
+It also includes the toplevel-model in case any toplevel information should be processed at the row level.
 The following fields are exposed:
 + *topLevelModel* - Same model as in toplevel.ttl.mustache - Contains metadata about the form and the dataset.
 + *rowEntityIdentifier* - **String** - Can be used as a subject, predicate or object in an RDF statement to uniquely identify the current submission.